ecnepsnai/podman-dropbox/README.md

 *Mounts and other parameters are explained below*

-Click that link and log in with your Dropbox account. **After you log in, the container will exit**, this is a known bug.
+Click that link and log in with your Dropbox account.

 ### 3. Run the container